NextronSystems/thor-manual/scanning/using-thor.rst

   * - **--debug**
     - Get debug information if errors occur
   * - **--help (short|full|detailed)**
-    - Get a help with a variable amount of information:
+    - Print a help with a variable amount of information:

-      - short: summaries of the most important scan options
+      - **short**: Summaries of the most important scan options
-      - full: summaries of all options
+      - **full**: Summaries of all options
-      - detailed: long descriptions of all options
+      - **detailed**: Long descriptions of all options

 Run a Scan with Specific Modules
 --------------------------------

 With the parameter ``-a`` you can run a single module or select a set of modules that you'd like to run.
-All available modules can be found in the section :ref:`scanning/modules:scan module names`.
+All available modules can be found in the section :ref:`scanning/modules:modules`.

 Run a Rootkit check only: